Civil rights and the press

 Thomas Morris Chester, Civil War correspondent, The Philadelphia Press

 Chester had a contempt for Confederates, often calling them “barbaric.”
-One story is that in April of 1865, when Richmond was liberated by Union troops, Chester went to the statehouse and was writing his story on the desk of the Speaker of the House.
+One story is that in April of 1865, when Richmond was liberated by Union troops, Chester went to the statehouse and was writing an article while sitting at the desk of the Speaker of the Confederate House.
 Suddenly, he was interrupted by a paroled Confederate officer who attempted to throw him out.
-Chester stopped writing and the former Confederate officer “found himself tumbling over chairs and benches, knocked down by one (of Chester’s) well-planted blow between his eyes.”
-(Huets, 2015)
+Chester stopped writing and the former Confederate officer “found himself tumbling over chairs and benches, knocked down by one (of Chester’s) well-planted blow between his eyes” (Huets, 2015)

 After Union troops captured New Orleans, the first African American daily newspaper, the New Orleans Tribune, debuted on July 21, 1864.
 The newspaper was founded and financed by Dr. Louis Charles Roudanez, who, like many free people of color in New Orleans, grew up with the French Catholic tradition, and was educated in Paris.
 The Tribune was instrumental in the creation of the Freedmen’s Aid Association, the local branch of the National Equal Rights League, the Friends of Universal Suffrage, and ultimately, the Louisiana Republican Party.
 It lasted until about 1870.